 About

-Luke Fretwell is a champion of open, accessible technologies that drive collaborative and inclusive democracies.
+Luke Fretwell is a champion of open, accessible technologies that drives inclusive and collaborative democracy.

 He is the co-founder and CEO of ProudCity, a platform empowering local governments across the nation to deliver better digital services.
-Government Technology recognizes ProudCity as one of the nation’s leading civic technology companies on its GovTech 100 list for the past six years.
+In its esteemed GovTech 100 list, Government Technology annually recognizes ProudCity as one of the nation’s leading civic technology companies.

-In 2009, he started GovFresh, where he writes about the intersection of democracy and technology.
+In 2009, he started GovFresh, where he writes about the intersection of design, technology and democracy.

-Luke worked as a journalist for many years and has written for TechCrunch, Government Technology, FCW, FedScoop, StateScoop.
-A known government technology expert, he has been cited as a reference by media outlets, including The Washington Post.
+Luke worked as a government technology journalist for many years and has written for TechCrunch, Government Technology, FCW, FedScoop, StateScoop, and has been referenced by media outlets, including The Washington Post.

 Luke has helped a number of early-stage government-focused companies gain momentum, including FedScoop and StateScoop, where he stood up editorial and digital operations, and the open data platform company NuCivic (acquired in 2014), where he led product marketing.